South Central Hockey League Preview

 Petey’s Prediction: Cap City

 I think the SCHL will be utter chaos this season.
 Your league champion may finish with multiple conference losses on their resume come season’s end, and as many as three different teams could still be in the hunt by February.
-I love what Lumen has coming back this season in Brady and Sexton, plus Josh DuMont and Zach Kaakkola, to name a few.
+I love what Lumen has coming back this season in Brady and Sexton, plus Josh DuMont and Zach Jaakkola, to name a few.
 But pandemonium in the forecast doesn’t bode well for the two-time defending champs.

 Cap City has been on a steady rise over the years, growing to the point where they don’t rebuild, they reload.
 The Caps went 14-8-3 in the face of a tough non-conference schedule and were rewarded with their second consecutive Division-I State Quarterfinals appearance.
 That’s not a fluke or a flash in the pan; it’s a sign of things to come for Cap City.